Microsoft-USEduAzure/workshops/website-migration/readme.md

 1. Click on the Deploy Azure App Service task, and check the Deploy to Slot or App Service Environment checkbox.
 From there, select the resource group and slot and click save then create a new release to deploy.

     ![](images/80.png)

+1. In the Releases pane, you can delete the original release configuration (Release-1).

-1. Navigate to the stinging site URL to verify the changes
+1. Navigate to the stanging site URL to verify the changes

 1. When ready you can swap the slots in Azure App Service to enable the changes on Staging as production